 Getting Around Crete

-The best way to get around Crete is by car.
-Although there is a public bus that connects Heraklion, Rethymnon and Chania via the National Highway, service is sporadic at best.
-You can rent a car in any major city as well as at the Heraklion International Airport (HER) and the Chania International Airport (CHQ).
+The best way to get around Crete is via car.
+There are public buses that connect visitors to the major cities of Heraklion, Rethymnon, Chania and Agios Nikolaos.
+There are also a few lines that transport visitors to southern cities, but since all public bus timetables are subject to seasonal needs, the service may be too sporadic for those on vacation.
+You can rent a car in any major city as well as at Heraklion International Airport (HER) and Chania International Airport (CHQ).
 If you plan to do a lot of exploring, keep in mind that the island is larger than it may appear; you can avoid spending excessive amounts of time behind the wheel by planning your itinerary in advance.

 Driving in Crete, however, can be challenging depending on where you are.
 In the major cities along the northern coast, there are usually road signs in Greek and English.
 However when visiting more remote areas, especially in the more rural south, travelers are likely to run into unpaved roads lacking signs.
 Travel experts strongly recommend driving very cautiously among mountain roads and seeking advice from locals beforehand if possible.

 You'll find rental agencies in the larger cities as well as at both the Heraklion and the Chania airports.
 Although U.S. driver's licenses have been known to work in the past, save yourself the worry by obtaining an International Driving Permit before you leave the states.
 A n international driver's license can help you avoid any miscommunication at rental agencies or if you get into a sticky situation on the road.
 To rent a car in Crete, drivers must be 21 years of age.
 You can a pply for one here .